Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 The large murals and vintage and neon signs were also a fun touch.

-Now on to the food.
-We started with street corn nachos made with tortilla chips topped with queso sauce, creamed corn, queso fresco, Blanco crema, and cilantro.
+Now, on to the food.
+We started with street corn nachos made with tortilla chips and topped with queso sauce, creamed corn, queso fresco, Blanco crema, and cilantro.

-We washed the nachos down with their wonderful raspberry margaritas.
+We washed the nachos down with their fantastic raspberry margaritas.

 The four tacos we tried were the following:

-We split each of the tacos and our favorite was the “Crispy Mango and Chicken” pictured above perfect for sweet and savory lovers.
+We split each of the tacos, and our favorite was the “Crispy Mango and Chicken” pictured above, which was perfect for sweet and savory lovers.

-Our other favorite was the “Shrimp a la perilla” which had great heat if you are a fan of spice.
+Our other favorite was the “Shrimp a la perilla,” which had great heat if you’re a fan of spice.

 In addition to indoor seating, a few tables outside are surrounded by colorful bicycle wheels.